fylein/workflows/README.md

 3. If certain vulnerabilities need to be temporarily suppressed:
     - Update the suppression.xml file (if configured) to exclude specific known issues.
     - Document why the suppression is necessary.

+### Reviewer's Guide

+If you are assigned as a reviewer on a pull request where the EOL/Outdated JS Scan fails, your responsibility is to ensure the dependencies are updated or the vulnerabilities are addressed.
+Follow this checklist:

+1. If certain vulnerabilities are suppressed, ask the author to justify the suppression.

+2. If the dependencies are added by the author, ask them to update the dependencies to the latest stable version or find an alternative library if the dependency is EOL.

 ## Configuration